 Department of Parks:

-To inquire about building a bench or memorial at a town park, organizing a park cleanup, or for any other matter related to park facilities, please call (516) 797-4128 or email firstname.lastname@example.org.
+To inquire about the Adopt-A-Spot Program, building a bench or memorial at a town park, organizing a park cleanup, or for any other matter related to park facilities, please call (516) 797-4128 or email firstname.lastname@example.org.

 To reserve a picnic pavilion, please call (516) 797-4115.

 To participate in the “Oyster Gardener” Initiative or any other Environmental Program, please call (516) 677-5730 or email email@example.com.